What’s the Difference Between Light, Medium, and Dark Roast Coffee?

 -

-Color: Pale brown
+Color: Pale light brown

 -